nitinda/docker_query_api/README.md

 # docker_query_api
-Python flask to host http site to received query an API using display results
+Hosting a website using Python flask (Development Mode) to received query and query an external api and displaying results.